 JS: I think it's wonderful.
 When I first met Edgar Wright it was around 2005, around the promotion for Shaun of the Dead.
 I can't remember how I met him but when I did, he told me, "I got this idea for one of your songs, I'd like to use it in a film."
 And it was "Bellbottoms," so I said, "Okay, let me know!"
 Then 17 years later, it finally made the movie.
 He told me listening to "Bellbottoms" was the thing that sparked the whole film.
 It was humbling.
 When it finally came time for the film, Edgar sent me the permissions and other paperwork.
 He even sent me a script to the film which came with a playlist.
 It was like a ballet in that sense.
 I also made a cameo as a prison guard at the very end of the film.
 So I went to Atlanta and this is just Edgar being Edgar, and he said, "You're going to be in the start of the movie with your song and the end of the movie in the prison."
 I hand Baby a letter in the film.
 I remember there was a choreographer on set and the scenes would be counted in.
 The entire film was choreographed to a beat, rhythm, and music.
 It was a trip watching the film when it was finished.
 It is an incredible sequence and I got a kick of it.
 The action of the scene and the sounds in the movie paired with the song is a different experience in itself.
 The police sirens are pitched even to fit the song.
 So cleverly done.

 Spencer Gets it Lit is out now through In the Red Records.
-Purchase tickets to the upcoming show at the Bug Jar here.
+Stream the new album below and purchase tickets to the upcoming show at the Bug Jar here.